rusheniii/LargeScaleClinicalEmbedding/README.md

 `cd build` <br/><br/>
 `cmake ..` <br/><br/>
 `make -j 5` <br/><br/>
-These steps should compile both applicationa.
+These steps should compile both applications.
 The binaries are in a directory named `bin`.
 ## Usage
 ### `enumeratePairs [outputFile] [numberOfThreads] [input files] ...`
 This program using Intel's TBB to count the frequency of cooccurring medical concepts using a sliding 30 day window.